An introduction to loans

 From time to time, many of us can find ourselves struggling with money and looking for financial help.
 Even if you’re in a good place financially, you might still find it tricky putting some money aside for a family holiday or some home improvements, for example.

 A loan can be a quick and handy way of getting some financial help but it’s a decision that shouldn’t be taken lightly.
-If you’ve worked out a budget and are comfortable with the financial commitments and the repayments, a loan might be what you want.
+If you’ve worked out a budget and are comfortable with the financial commitments and the repayments, then it might be helpful.

-Compare loans with us and we’ll show you our best rates based on your circumstances and help find the right deal for you.
+Compare loans with us and our loans partner, Monevo and we’ll show you our best rates based on your circumstances and help find the right deal for you.

 What are the different types of loans?